joolstorrentecalo/gitlab-foss/doc/ci/runners/hosted_runners/windows.md

 ## Known issues

-- For more information about support for beta features, see [beta](../../../policy/experiment-beta-support.md#beta).
+- For more information about support for Beta features, see [Beta](../../../policy/experiment-beta-support.md#beta).
-- The average provisioning time for a new Windows virtual machine (VM) is five minutes, so you might notice slower start times for builds on the Windows runner fleet during the beta.
+- The average provisioning time for a new Windows virtual machine (VM) is five minutes, so you might notice slower start times for builds on the Windows runner fleet during the Beta.
 Updating the autoscaler to enable the pre-provisioning of virtual machines is proposed in a future release.
 This update is intended to significantly reduce the time it takes to provision a VM on the Windows fleet.
   For more information, see [issue 32](https://gitlab.com/gitlab-org/ci-cd/custom-executor-drivers/autoscaler/-/issues/32).